The Call (1985 World Series): Don Denkinger's life following The Call

 In the immediate aftermath of the 1985 World Series, Denkinger received many hateful letters, including death threats, from Cardinals fans.
 Two St. Louis disc jockeys went so far as to reveal Denkinger's telephone number and home address.
 Denkinger claimed that the letters continued on through 1987, when the Cardinals were ramping up for another World Series appearance, this time against the Minnesota Twins.
-Denkinger got into contact with Major League Baseball Security, who in turn contacted the FBI, when he received a particularly menacing letter with no return address, in which the writer said that if he sees Denkinger in person, he would "blow him away" with a .357 Magnum.
+Denkinger got into contact with Major League Baseball Security, who in turn contacted the FBI, when he received a particularly menacing letter with no return address, in which the writer said that if he saw Denkinger in person, he would "blow him away" with a .357 Magnum.

 More than 20 years after the 1985 series, Denkinger has regularly appeared at sports memorabilia shows (including ones in St. Louis) willing to autograph photos depicting "The Call."
 Denkinger even owns a painting featuring himself, Todd Worrell, and Jorge Orta involved in the play, claiming that he keeps it to remind himself that no one is perfect and everyone makes mistakes.
 In September 2005, Denkinger was a guest speaker at a 20th anniversary dinner celebrating the 1985 St. Louis Cardinals season, benefiting the Whitey Herzog Youth Foundation.

 In popular culture

-Season 1 of the ESPN series The Top 5 Reasons You Can't Blame... featured an episode that attempted to absolve Don Denkinger from total and absolute blame for why the St. Louis Cardinals lost the 1985 World Series.
+Season 1 of the ESPN series The Top 5 Reasons You Can't Blame... featured an episode about the call.